JetBrains/lincheck/docs/topics/blocking-data-structures.md

 See the [Result verification](verification.md) section for details.

 For a buffered channel, the externally observable state may include:

-* elements from the buffer
+* Elements from the buffer
-* waiting `send` operations
+* Waiting `send` operations
-* whether the channel is closed
+* Information on whether the channel is closed

 Here is the example of the buffered channel external state definition: